lorenaleao/lorenaleao/README.md

 ✨ I'm a back-end software engineer at Cyral with over 3 years of experience.
 I hold a B.Sc. in Computer Science from [Universidade Federal de Minas Gerais](https://ufmg.br/), where I also explored topics in Education, Culture, and Creative Processes.
 I'm passionate about building meaningful solutions and work mainly with Go and Python, I love tackling complex challenges and fostering a collaborative environment.

 I'm driven by my curiosity to learn and my belief in the transformative power of education.
-Outside of tech, I'm interested in sociology, politics, and philosophy.
+Outside of tech, I'm interested in several subjects.
 I enjoy traveling, learning new languages, and connecting with different cultures.

 <!--:sparkles: I studied Computer Science and took a series of courses related to Culture and Creative Processes at the [Universidade Federal de Minas Gerais](https://ufmg.br/).
 Currently, I'm a software engineer at [Cyral](https://cyral.com/) and I do theater at the [Escola Livre de Artes](http://portalbelohorizonte.com.br/o-que-fazer/arte-e-cultura/centros-culturais/escola-livre-de-artes-arena-da-cultura-ela-arena).-->